HumanCellAtlas/dcp-community/charters/ingest-infrastructure/charter.md

-# Ingest Infrastructure
+# Ingestion Service

 ## Description

-The Data Coordination Platform (DCP) Ingest Infrastructure provides a suite of services to facilitate the contribution of data and metadata to the Human Cell Atlas (HCA).
-The Ingest Infrastructure allows users to:
+The Data Coordination Platform (DCP) Ingestion Service provides a suite of services to facilitate the contribution of data and metadata to the Human Cell Atlas (HCA).
+The Ingestion Service allows users to:
   * Upload metadata describing biological materials, data files, and the experimental processes that generated them
   * Validate metadata against endorsed community standards
   * Interact with the DCP Upload Service to track and validate uploaded data files